 |Sr. No. Name of Director ||No. of shares held |

-|2. ||Mr. Rashesh M. Bhansali ||6000000 |
+|1.
+Mr. Rashesh M. Bhansali (Executive Chairman) ||13103428 |

 |3.
-Mr. Ajay M. Khatlawala (ID) ||1000 |
+Mr. Ajay M. Khatlawala (Independent Director) ||1000 |

 The Company has not accepted deposits covered under Chapter V of the Companies Act2013 and accordingly the disclosure requirements stipulated under the said Chapter arenot applicable.

-PARTICULARS OF LOANS GUARANTEES OR INVESTMENTS:
+PARTICULARS OF LOANS GUARANTEES OR INVESTMENTS

 REVIEW OF SUBSIDIARIES AND ASSOCIATES

-Your Company has three Subsidiaries and one Associate Company.
+Your Company has three Subsidiaries and one Associate (JV) Company.
 Financials of theSubsidiaries and Associate Company are disclosed in the Consolidated Financial Statementswhich form part of this Annual Report.
-A statement containing salient features of theFinancial Statements of the Subsidiaries Joint Venture and Associate Company is annexedto this Annual Report pursuant to Section 129 of the Companies Act 2013 and Rules madethereunder in prescribed From AOC-1 and hence not repeated here for the sake of brevity.
+A statement containing salient features of theFinancial Statements of the Subsidiaries Joint Venture and Associate Company is annexedto this Annual Report pursuant to Section 129 of the Companies Act 2013 and Rules madethereunder in prescribed From AOC-3A and hence not repeated here for the sake of brevity.

-EXTRACT OF ANNUAL RETURN:
+EXTRACT OF ANNUAL RETURN

 As required pursuant to section 92(3) of the Companies Act 2013 and rule 12(1) of theCompanies (Management and Administration) Rules 2014 an extract of the Annual Return inform MGT-9 is annexed herewith as Annexure A.

-MEETING OF THE BOARD:
+MEETING OF THE BOARD